If you’re having problems with sleeping, you’re not alone. Most of us do at some point, and for lots of different

 Dreams help us process what is going on in our lives, including any fears and worries.
 These may manifest themselves as nightmares and are usually nothing to worry about.
 It helps to talk about bad dreams (or even draw them) to identify what may be causing them.
 Causes of nightmares could be as simple as something scary you saw in a film to more serious things such as bullying or someone hurting you.

 These are more upsetting for parents or carers, as the person seems to be wide awake and terrified of something, but is asleep, and usually doesn’t remember them.
-They can reflect worry about something stressful going on at the moment or they may not.
+They may reflect worries about something stressful going on at the moment, or they may not.
 Night terrors are a phase that often passes quite quickly.

 Wetting the bed